Documents Required for Dominican Birth Transcription

 What if names or dates don't match across documents?

 We examine discrepancies and resolve them via record corrections or sworn statements so JCE accepts your file.
 Dominican parents often have 2-3 given names and 2 surnames—it's acceptable if your foreign document shows only the first of each.
-However, significant discrepancies may require correction.
+However, significant discrepancies (such as completely different names or name particles like "de") may require correction.
 Provide all documents early so we can spot issues in advance.

 I changed my name legally—do I need to update my birth certificate?